Click the links below to view information about activities for this park.

 Northern red and chestnut oaks provide a shady spot for picnicking.
 Chipmunks, woodchucks, squirrels and ravens are often seen nearby.

-Special Events: To hold a special event in the park, such as a wedding, a bicycle race or an event that does not fall within normal park activities, event organizers must receive a special activity permit.
+Special Events: To hold a special event in the park, such as a wedding, a bicycle race or an event that does not fall within normal park activities, event organizers must complete a special activity permit.
 Click here to download the park's Special Activity Permit application.